johndowns/analysis-services-refresh-model/README.md

 This sample demonstrates how to use an Azure Functions app (written using PowerShell) to trigger an Analyis Services model to refresh every night at 0000 UTC.

-**NOTE: This branch does not currently work.
-This is published to GitHub for reference purposes.
-Please use the master branch, which works using a service principal.**

 ## Instructions to run

 1. Run the `deploy.ps1` PowerShell script as follows: